 Read on for an (almost entirely) unbiased look at the anti-drone market, including helpful pros and cons on each technology.

-First off, we’re splitting all the tech into two categories: Monitoring Equipment and Countermeasures.
+We’ve split all the tech into two categories: Monitoring Equipment and Countermeasures.

-Drone monitoring equipment can be passive (simply looking or listening) or active (sending a signal out and analysing what comes back) and can perform several functions, including:
+Drone Monitoring Equipment can be passive (simply looking or listening) or active (sending a signal out and analysing what comes back) and can perform several functions, including:

-Detection means the technology is able to detect drones.
+You should be aware that not all equipment performs all the above functionality at the same time.
+Detection means the technology can detect drones.
 Detection alone usually isn’t enough though.
 A radar that detects drones may also detect birds, for example.

 That’s why classification is useful.
-Technology that classifies drones will usually be able to separate drones from other types of objects - like planes, trains, and automobiles, for example.
+Technology that classifies drones will usually be able to separate drones from other types of objects - like planes, trains, and automobiles, for example

 One step further is identification.
 Some equipment can identify a particular model of drone, or even identify the drone’s or controller’s digital fingerprint, like a MAC address for example.
 This level of identification can be handy for prosecution purposes.

 Being alerted that a drone is present somewhere in the vicinity is already useful.
 But your situational awareness, and ability to deploy countermeasures is greatly enhanced if you know the drone’s (and/or the controller’s) exact location.
 Some equipment will even allow you to track the drone location in real-time.

 RF Analysers consist of one or more antennas to receive radio waves and a processor to analyse the RF spectrum.
 They’re used to try to detect radio communication between a drone and its controller.

 Some systems can identify the more common drone makes and models, and some can even identify the MAC addresses of the drone and controller (if the drone uses Wi-Fi for communication).
 This is especially useful for prosecution purposes – proving that a particular drone and controller were active.